-The fundamentals remain the same – the Denon AVR-X3500H is a 7.2 channel amp, with two of the channels assignable as either surround back or for height, making use of Dolby Atmos, DTS:X and DTS Virtual:X technologies.
+The fundamentals of this model, though, remain the same as the AVR-X3400H – the Denon AVR-X3500H is a 7.2 channel amp, with two of the channels assignable as either surround back or for height, making use of Dolby Atmos, DTS:X and DTS Virtual:X technologies.

 In line with the company’s desire to progress this range from home cinema amps to a home entertainment hub, the major additions to this year’s feature list are Alexa Voice Control and Apple AirPlay 2.
 The amp can also be a hub for a HEOS multi-room set-up.

 Under the bonnet, the changes are consistent with Denon’s little-and-often approach to upgrading parts.
 The company has revealed that the DAC, DSP, power transformer, block capacitors and mechanics have remained unchanged, though they were already at a high level for the price.

 Instead, Denon has focused on bettering the surrounding parts, making component changes to the pre-amplifier power supply, power amplifier and DAC circuit.
 These changes have led to marginal, but effective, gains in the amplifier’s overall performance.